 Once you are nominated for Erasmus+ or SEMP by your home university and received all information from TUM via e-mail regarding the application process, you must apply to TUM during one of the application periods.
 The process is as follows:

 - Register on the online application portal first.

 Please note: Our online application is optimized for Firefox 5 or higher as well as for Google Chrome.
 Make sure to use only one of these browsers!

 - Fill in the form Application for incoming students completely and upload all necessary documents.

 Please note: Your TUM admission letter as well as all information e-mails will be sent to the e-mail address you use in the online form.
 Therefore, please make sure to check your inbox and spam folder on a regular basis, so you do not miss any deadlines or other important information.

 Please fill in all required forms in the language in which you intend to study at TUM.
-We accept all documents written in German or English.
+All documents need to be written in German or English!
 If necessary, please translate them and have the translated versions certified and stamped by your home university.